Fall 2017 Transfer Admission Criteria

 Who is a Transfer Student?

-SDSU accepts transfer applications only from upper-division transfer or readmission applicants who will have completed 60 or more transferable semester (or 90 or more quarter) units by the end of spring 2014.
+SDSU accepts transfer applications only from upper-division transfer or readmission applicants who will have completed 60 or more transferable semester (or 90 or more quarter) units by the end of spring 2017.
 We do not accept transfer applications from lower-division students with fewer than 60 transferable semester units.

 Upper-division transfer applicants must meet the following minimum requirements to be considered for admission:

-- Complete 60 or more transferable semester (or 90 or more quarter) units by the end of spring 2014
+|Units||Complete 60 or more transferable semester (or 90 or more quarter) units.||Must be completed by the end of spring 2017.|

 |Golden Four: Written Communication||Complete, with a grade of "C-" or higher, a freshman composition course that emphasizes essay writing or reading and writing concurrently.||Must be completed by the end of spring 2017.|

 |Golden Four: Critical Thinking||Complete, with a grade of "C-" or higher, a second semester composition or writing course, or a course in reasoning and effective argumentative writing.||Must be completed by the end of spring 2017.|

 Note: Students with prior SDSU coursework must maintain a 2.0 or higher GPA for any SDSU Regular Session, Special Session, Open University, or Cross Enrollment coursework.
 This is in addition to the cumulative GPA listed above.